 Schools and childcare

 All schools in San Francisco are closed.
 SFUSD schools are closed through the end of the school year.

 Schools may provide distance learning to their students.

 Childcare providers and summer camps can open for all children in June.

 Find out more about schools and childcare during the coronavirus outbreak.

-Remember to distance yourself at least 6 feet from other pets and owners.
+You can walk your dog.
+Use a leash, and distance yourself at least 6 feet from other pets and owners.